Swimming: Synchronites impress Artistic Swimming Canada delegates

-The region is reigning praise of the growth of artistic swimming in the Cayman Islands.
+The region is reigning praise on the growth of artistic swimming in the Cayman Islands.

 Cayman’s amateur artistic swimmers got first hand judging from two evaluators Wednesday (5 December) from Artistic Swimming Canada.